eduarde/invoices_compare_xls/readme.md

 ### 📤 How it works

-* The **internal bulk invoice file** is used as the base reference.
+* The **internal invoice file** is uploaded via a form (in a web interface or API).
 * **Third-party invoice files** are uploaded via a form (in a web interface or API).
-* The tool processes and compares the two files, returning structured data or differences.
+* The tool processes and compares the external/3rd party files against the internal file, returning structured data or differences.

 ## 🚀 USAGE: ##